Emaratilicious/PHPLeague-for-WP/readme.txt

 == Description ==

 PHPLeague for WordPress is the best companion to manage your championships.
 This plugin is very customizable and easy to use.
-This plugin works perfectly for other sports than football (soccer) like handball, basketball, hockey or volleyball.
+This plugin works perfectly for other sports than football like handball, basketball, hockey or volleyball.

 **Features**